nicenzhou/edge-gwas/docs/index.rst

 .. warning::
    ⚠️ **Current Version 0.1.1** - Under Public Testing

-   Recommended to use v0.1.0 - more stable although with fewer functions.
+   Recommended to use v0.1.1 - more stable and more functions.

 .. note::
    The original EDGE implementation (v0.0.0) is available at